 The dunes, the kettle-hole ponds (i.e. depressions created by blocks of ice that were buried in sand when the glaciers melted) and the esker slopes are very special sights.
 The thick light-coloured lichen shines on the rugged, undulating heaths.
 When looking at the views opening out from the summit of Pookivaara Hill and from the tower of the fire guard hut also located on the hill, you can clearly see how the Ice Age shaped the terrain.
 In the ancient pine forest in the middle of the young forests, you can see what a forest looks like when it is able to grow untouched.

-- Geocaching: There are geocaches (www.geocaching.com) in Rokua National Park.
+- Geocaching: There are geocaches (geocaching.com) in Rokua National Park.
 Looking for them is a fun and excellent way to explore the National Park.

 - Cross-country Skiing: In the Rokua area there are ski trails for everyone.

 - Snowshoeing: The undulating terrain guarantees challenges for snowshoers.

-- Participating in Guided Group Tours: You can enquire about guided group tours at the Suppa Visitor Centre and from the cooperating partners.
+- Participating in Guided Group Tours: You can enquire about guided group tours from Rokua Geopark.